You don’t have to be Elvis Presley to eat like the King.

 Whew!
 Leaves you all shook up just to read that, doesn’t it?
 No wonder a medical examiner is famously quoted as saying that the King died of a “terminal event on the commode.”

-I recycled my Banana Cake recipe for the base, and it was perfect.
-This cake, eggless and vegan of course, has a very moist, airy crumb and every bite bursts with startling banana flavor.
+I recycled my basic banana cake recipe for the base, and it was perfect.
+This Banana Cake with Peanut Butter Frosting, eggless and vegan of course, has a very moist, airy crumb and every bite bursts with startling banana flavor.
 I made just enough peanut butter frosting to get a nice, satisfying layer between the two tiers and on top, but if you are the sort who likes gobs and gobs of frosting on their cake, double the recipe.
 Do keep in mind that peanut butter– although healthy– is high in fat.

 I know I am in a minority (perhaps of one) because everyone else I’ve ever met just loves peanut-butter-based sweets.
 So I’m really excited to share this recipe with you because it really, really worked.
 Maybe it was because the flavors of the peanut butter and bananas marry so well together.
 Elvis, you old hound dog, you sure knew what you were doing.